 If you mix different topics under one newsletter, readers will likely get confused and unsubscribe.

-Suppose your website has various niches like Health, Food, Fashion, Sports, Business, Science, and Politics, and you want to send emails to your subscribers than your newsletter feed provides the option to choose the categories based on the audience’s interest.
+Suppose your website has various niches like Health, Food, Fashion, Sports, Business, Science, and Politics, and you want to send emails to your subscribers.
+Then, your newsletter feed allows you to choose the categories based on the audience’s interest.

 Your readers can select the topic on which they want to receive emails and how frequently they will receive them.